-The selection of switching frequency is a trade-off between efficiency and component size.
+The selection of switching frequency is a tradeoff between efficiency and component size.
 Low frequency operation increases efficiency by reducing MOSFET switching losses, but requires larger inductance and/or capacitance to maintain low output ripple voltage.
-The switching frequency of the LTC3850's controllers can be selected using the FREQ/PLLFLTR pin.
-If the MODE/PLLIN pin is not being driven by an external clock source, the FREQ/PLLFLTR pin can be used to program the controller's operating frequency from 250kHz to 780kHz.
+The switching frequency of the LTC3853's controllers can be selected using the FREQ/PLLFLTR pin.
+If the MODE/PLLIN pin is not being driven by an external clock source, the FREQ/PLLFLTR pin can be used to program the controller's operating frequency from 250kHz to 750kHz.

-A phase-locked loop (PLL) is available on the LTC3850 to synchronize the internal oscillator to an external clock source that is connected to the MODE/PLLIN pin.
+A phase-locked loop (PLL) is available on the LTC3853 to synchronize the internal oscillator to an external clock source that is connected to the MODE/PLLIN pin.
 The controller is operating in forced continuous mode when it is synchronized.
 A series R-C should be connected between the FREQ/PLLFLTR pin and SGND to serve as the PLL's loop filter.

-Power Good (PGOOD Pin)
+Power Good (PGOOD12 and PGOOD3 Pins)

-The PGOOD pin is connected to an open drain of an internal N-channel MOSFET.
-The MOSFET turns on and pulls the PGOOD pin low when either $V{FB}$ pin voltage is not within $\pm 7.5\%$ of the 0.8V reference voltage.
-The PGOOD pin is also pulled low when either RUN pin is below 1.2V or when the LTC3850 is in the soft-start or tracking phase.
-When the $V{FB}$ pin voltage is within the $\pm 7.5\%$ requirement, the MOSFET is turned off and the pin is allowed to be pulled up by an external resistor to a source of up to 6V.
-The PGOOD pin will flag power good immediately when both $V{FB}$ pins are within the $\pm 7.5\%$ window.
-However, there is an internal $17\mu s$ power bad mask when either $V{FB}$ goes out of the $\pm 7.5\%$ window.
+The PGOOD12 pin is connected to an open drain of an internal N-channel MOSFET.
+The MOSFET turns on and pulls the PGOOD12 pin low when either V{FB1} or V{FB2} pin voltage is not within $\pm 7.5\%$ of the 0.8V reference voltage.
+The PGOOD12 pin is also pulled low when either RUN1 or RUN2 pin is below 1.2V or when the LTC3853 is in the soft-start or tracking phase.
+When the V{FB} pin voltage is within the $\pm 7.5\%$ requirement, the MOSFET is turned off and the pin is allowed to be pulled up by an external resistor to a source of up to 6V.
+The PGOOD12 pin will flag power good immediately when both V{FB1} and V{FB2} pins are within the $\pm 7.5\%$ window.
+However, there is an internal $17\mu s$ power bad mask when either V{FB} is out of the $\pm 7.5\%$ window.
+PGOOD3 monitors V{FB3} and is also pulled low when RUN3 is below 1.2V.